docker/docs/datacenter/dtr/2.3/guides/admin/manage-users/create-and-manage-teams.md

 ---
+title: Create and manage teams in DTR
 description: Learn how to manage teams to enforce fine-grain access control in Docker Trusted Registry.
-keywords: docker, registry, security, permissions, teams
+keywords: registry, security, permissions, teams
-title: Create and manage teams in DTR
 ---

 You can extend a user's default permissions by granting them individual